StorXNetwork/storx-staking-dapp/README.md

 # StorX Staking Dashboard

 StorX Staking Dashboard is a DAPP to view and interact with storx staking contracts.
-The UI is in BETA stage and will be updated shortly.

 Current UI at: https://farmer.storx.io
 Public API available at: https://farmerapi.storx.io